 Burnout is frequently portrayed as a sudden life event, often accompanied by an image of someone who is completely frazzled, with dark circles under their eyes, and barely able to function.
 But as we know, this isn't quite the case.
-Stress and negative wellbeing are a gateway to burnout, it’s something that’s built up over time.
+Stress and negative wellbeing are gateways to burnout.
+It’s something that’s built up over time.
 Burnout is a long-term stress reaction that can present as physical and/or mental collapse.

 Another common myth is that burnout only impacts people in very senior roles or those with emotionally stressful jobs such as nurses or medical doctors.
-However, it’s a serious issue, and something affecting many employees today across a range of industries and roles.
-This is especially the case as we, as a society, continue to work through the COVID-19 pandemic.
+However, it’s a serious issue and something affecting many employees today across a range of industries and roles.
+This is especially the case as we, as a society, continue to work through uncertainty.

 In this article, we explore some of the warning signs of employee burnout, how it relates to employee engagement, and how workplaces can prevent and even reverse burnout.

 Recognizing the signs of employee burnout

 Burnout can affect an employee’s physical, mental, and emotional state.